Norton, Buckland and Stone

-Norton, Buckland and Stone is a small rural civil parish 1 mi east of Teynham and 3 mi west of the centre of Faversham in the borough of Swale, Kent, England.
-It is bypassed by the M2 to the south and traverses the historic A2, on the route of the Roman road of Watling Street.
-In 2011 the parish had a population of 467.
+Norton, Buckland and Stone is a small rural civil parish, 1 mi east of Teynham and 3 mi west of the centre of Faversham, in the borough of Swale, Kent, England.
+Its settlements are the hamlets of Norton Ash and Lewson Street.

+The parish is bypassed by the M2 to the south and is crossed by the historic A2 road, on the route of the Roman road of Watling Street.
+At the 2021 census the parish population was 498.

 Norton Ash and Lewson Street

-History and Buildings
+History and buildings

-In 1798, Edward Hasted records that Norton, was written in "ancient" records as 'Northtune'.
+In 1798, Edward Hasted records that Norton was written in "ancient" records as 'Northtune'.

-The manor was previously owned by Odo, Earl of Kent (as the Bishop of Bayeux), at the time of the Domesday Book in 1086.
-It was recorded as 'Nortone'.
+The manor was previously owned by Odo, Earl of Kent (as the Bishop of Bayeux), at the time of the Domesday Book in 1086, when it was recorded as Nortone.
 The parish had three churches, and three mills without tallage (land tax), and two fisheries of twelve pence.
-Wood for the pannage (grazing) of forty hogs.
+There was woodland for the pannage (grazing) of forty hogs.

-But after his trial (for fraud) in 1076.
-His assets were re-apportioned including Badlesmere.
+After his trial (for fraud) in 1076, Odo's assets were re-apportioned.
 The parish returned to the crown who passed it to 'Hugo de Port'.
 Then it passed to John de Campania (of Newenham), with a rent of 30 shillings going to Rochester Castle.
 In 1790, it passed to John Bennett, esquire of Faversham.

 This central area constitutes the main settlement with the parish church.
-The two most populated roads of the parish are Lewson Street Road, forming with one side road a distinct, largely thatched roof hamlet with the relatively large public house, 'The Plough', and the oldest listed cottage World's End, both 16th century, and the mainly agricultural nearby Norton Road.
-On the latter are Norton Court, listed grade II*, dating to the 17th century remodelled by architect Sir Reginald Blomfield and Norton Court Lodge, grade II.
+The two most populated roads of the parish are Lewson Street Road, forming with one side road a distinct, largely thatched roof hamlet with the relatively large public house, 'The Plough', and the oldest listed cottage, World's End, both 16th century, and the mainly agricultural nearby Norton Road.
+On the latter are Norton Court, listed grade II*, dating to the 17th century and remodelled by architect Sir Reginald Blomfield; and Norton Court Lodge, grade II.
 The church lies along a straight east–west footpath from the Court leading to a large house named Provender, listed grade II* and dating to the 16th century.

-Parish Church
+Parish church

-The flint church of St Mary's, is Grade I listed, most parts date between the 12th and 14th centuries.
+The flint church of St Mary is Grade I listed.
+Most parts date between the 12th and 14th centuries.
 It is within the diocese of Canterbury, and deanery of Ospringe.
-It features partly restored thirteen century triple lancet windows with ogee doorway and 14th century trefoil headed lancet windows with ogee surrounds.
-It contains a bibliologically inspired pictorial white memorial to Rt Hon Mary Elizabeth, Lady Sondes d.1818 and one to George Finch who died in 1584.
+It features partly restored 13th-century triple lancet windows with ogee doorway and 14th century trefoil headed lancet windows with ogee surrounds.
+It contains a Biblically inspired pictorial white memorial to Rt Hon Mary Elizabeth, Lady Sondes (died 1818) and one to George Finch who died in 1584.